 Some brands have specific numbers painted on the balls alongside the logo.
 These help players keep track of which balls are theirs.
 If you’re playing with quite a few balls or with someone who also brought their own balls, this can be helpful.

 Because color does not change how a tennis ball works, there are a few options that can liven up your game.
 Black, white, pink, and red are among the options.
-Two-toned balls can also help with practicing and identifying spin on the ball.
+Two-toned balls can also help with practicing and identifying the spin on the ball.
 However, serious competitors may only want to use the officially sanctioned yellow or white tennis balls.

 The price of tennis balls is mainly influenced by whether they are pressurized.
 If they are, they tend to be more expensive, costing about $2 to $3 per ball.
 Non-pressurized balls may cost around $1 per ball.
-Of course, you can’t just buy a single ball.
+Of course, you can’t just get a single ball.
 Pressurized tennis balls tend to come in cans of three, while non-pressurized tennis balls come in bags with as many as 60 per bag.

 Look for keywords.
 Some companies don’t like to advertise a ball as being “pressureless” for fear that consumers will misunderstand it to be an inferior product.
 Pressureless balls may be marketed with the words “training” or “starter”, and they will not come in a can.